-FINDING/ISSUE CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE Finding II: Legislation Procedure and Documentation ssue: There were nconsistencies in legislation procedure and documentation maintained.
-1) Committee/Council Engrossment Procedures - The Committee/Council Engrossment Procedures will be developed as uniform procedures for the engrossment of approved legislation(s) within ten days.
-The Navajo Nation Council Engrossment Procedures will involve a review by the Office of Legislative Services' staff, Office of Legislative Counsel and Office of the Speaker.
-Where legislation involves the Office of the President/Vice President, the legislation will be tracked to ensure compliance with the Navajo Nation Code; relative to timeframe.
-Standing Committee Engrossment Procedures will involve a review by the Committee Reporter, Committee Advisor, and Committee Chairperson or designee.
+E PARTY TIMELINE e Director June 30, 2016 Feam e Director June 30, 2016 Feam e Director August 15, 2016 Team RESPONSIBLE PARTY OLS Executive Director OLS Review Team OLS Executive Director OLS Review Team f OLS Executive Dir OLS Review Team 6) RECOMMENDATION REFERENCE "legislation is closed- out within ten days" "document how each individual Committee member voted" "should keep a copy of OLS Executive Director Management all support for closed OLS Review Team he handling of out legislation within The Records the OLS department " the Legislative fform Records Services' staff.
+Office of Legislative Services CORRECTIVE ACTION PLAN Report No. 15 - 20 (Revised May 2016) CORRECTIVE MEASURES Finding II: Legislation Procedure and Documentation 1) Committee/Council Engrossment Procedures 1) Committee/Council Engrossment Procedures will be developed as uniform "legislation is closed- - The Committee/Council Engrossment Procedures will be developed as uniform out within ten days.
+The procedures for the engrossment of approved legislative Sumi involve a review by the Office of Legislative Services' staff, Office of Legislative Counsel and Office of the President, the legislation will be tracked to ensure compliance with the Navajo Nation Code; relative to timeframe.
+Standing Committee Engrossment Procedures will involve a review by the committee Reporter, Committee Advisor, and Committee Chairperson or designee.
 A written procedure and forms, where necessary, will be developed, approved, and implemented.
-OLS Executive Director OLS Review Team June 30, 2016 2) Vote Tallies Procedures - The Vote Tallies Procedures will be developed as uniform procedures for the Standing Committees and the Navajo Nation Council.
-Due to the availability of electronic voting mechanisms existing for the Naabik'iyati' Committee and the Navajo Nation Council meetings, the Vote Tallies Procedures will differ for the remaining Standing Committees; which often have to travel offsite to conduct business.
-The Vote Tallies Procedures shall be used by the Office of Legislative Services' legislative staff assigned to the Navajo Nation Council and Standing Committees.
-A written procedures and forms, where necessary, will be developed, approved, and implemented. member voted" OLS Executive Director OLS Review Team June 30, 2016 Finding III: Custody of Closed-out Legislation Documentation Records Management Procedures Office of Legislative Services will develop a uniform Records Management all support for closed fout legislation within the OLS department " OLS Executive Director OLS Review Team August 15, 2016
+2) Vote Tallies Procedures 2) Vote Tallies Procedures The Vote Tallies Procedures will be developed as uniform procedures for the individual Committee Standing Committees and the Navajo Nation Council.
+Due to the availability of member voted" electronic voting mechanisms existing for the Naabik'iyati' Committee and the Navajo Nation Council meetings, the Vote Tallies Procedures will differ for the remaining Standing Committees; which often have to travel offsite to conduct business.
+The Vote Tallies Procedures shall be used by the Office of Legislative Services' legislative staff assigned to the Navajo Nation Council and Standing Committees and forms, where necessary, will be developed, approved, and implemented.
+Finding III: Custody of Closed-out Legislation Documentation Records Management Procedures Office of Legislative Services will develop a uniform Records Procedures.
+The Records Management Procedures will outline t legislation after it has completed the legislative process.
+Management Procedures will have closed legislation assigned to Tracking Section that will post information online.
+The Un Management Procedures will be utilized by all Office of Legislative FINDING/ISSUE Issue: There were inconsistencies in legislation procedure and documentation maintained.
+Issue: The OLS did not consistently maintain copies of closed-out legislation.